Stratio/crossdata/doc/src/site/sphinx/2_getting_started.rst

 Run Crossdata shell (Standalone mode)
 ======================================
-Crossdata can be used in a standalone mode as it happened with Apache Spark.
+Crossdata can be used in a standalone mode as it happens with Apache Spark.
 It can be useful for testing purposes or simple computation tasks.
-This kind of use, includes Cassandra and Mongo datasources.
+This kind of use, includes Cassandra, Mongo and ElasticSearch datasources.

 If you are using Crossdata core and connectors as a library, you have the following options: